mikeintoch/developer-hub/assets/tutorials/install-dev-hub.md

 Default Authentication is disable, therefore you can enter Developer Hub using Guest User.

 <img src="/assets/images/6.png" width="70%" height="70%" style="display: block; margin: 0 auto">

+You are now ready to show the capabilities of Red Hat Developer Hub.